-- In a competitive market, having many tire brands and services sets you apart from shops with limited options.
+- In a competitive market analysis, having many tire brands and services sets you apart from shops with limited options.
 It gives customers a reason to choose your shop.

 - Offering more services, like repairs and maintenance, can increase your income.

 - Carrying reputable tire brands and providing various services builds trust with your customers.
 They’re more likely to return if they can find what they need at your shop.